simomosi/dynamic-forms/docs/README.md

 ![Dynamic Form initialisation gif](./imgs/initialisation.gif){ loading=lazy }

-All the available options are fetched according to other fields values.
+The progressive filtering status is restored: all the available options are automatically fetched.

 ### Visibility changes depending on fields' state